jethornton/flexgui/docs_flex/source/hal.rst

 	Color, on_color, color of your choice
 	Color, off_color, color of your choice
-	Int, edge_margin, space between circle and edge of the label
+	Int, edge_margin, space between circle and edge of the label String, led_shape, 'round' (default), 'rectangular', or 'square'

+Choosing 'rectangular' for LED shape will fill the entire control as one giant indicator.

 ..
 NOTE:: Select Other to get the list and select Color.
 You can copy and paste the hex color value into the color picker.